UCL/MPHY0026/doc/background/definition.rst

 have X-ray flouroscopy, Cone Beam CT etc.

-Interventional Radiologists routinely do image-guided procedures, but we (engineers) would not typically call them "Computer Assisted Interventions".
+Interventional Radiologists routinely do image-guided procedures, but we (engineers) would not typically call them "Computer Assisted Interventions".[why not, what is missing? - segmentation, registration, tracking?]

 Surgery + Imaging